Art-n-MathS/PlotToSat/README.md

 # Userguide for PlotToSat
 ## A tool for generating time-series signatures from Sentinel-1 and Sentinel-2 at field-based plots for Machine Learning Applications

-The following paper should be cited in every publication using
+The following associated paper should be cited in every publication using
+PlotToSat:
-PlotToSat: Miltiadou, M., Grieve, S., Ruiz-Benito, P., Astigarraga, J., Cruz-Alonso, V., Triviño, J.T., and Lines, E. (2024) PlotToSat: A Tool for Generating Annual Time-Series from Sentinel-1 and Sentinel-2 at Each Plot Within a Plot Network for Machine Learning Applications _Computers
+Miltiadou, M., Grieve, S., Ruiz-Benito, P., Astigarraga, J., Cruz-Alonso, V., Triviño, J.T., and Lines, E. (2024) PlotToSat: A Tool for Generating Annual Time-Series from Sentinel-1 and Sentinel-2 at Each Plot Within a Plot Network for Machine Learning Applications _Computers